rust-lang/rfcs/text/0000-clippy-uno.md

  - Similar rules for "nursery" except their reason for being allow by default is lack of maturity (i.e. the lint is buggy or still needs some thought)
  - "restriction" lints follow all the rules for semantic changes, but do not bother with the rules for the lint being useful to most rust programmers.
-A restriction lint must still be such that you have a good reason to enable it &mdash; "I dislike such code" is insufficient &mdash but will likely be a lint most programmers wish to keep off by default for most of their code.
+A restriction lint must still be such that you have a good reason to enable it &mdash; "I dislike such code" is insufficient &mdash; but will likely be a lint most programmers wish to keep off by default for most of their code.
 The goal of restriction lints is to provide tools with which you can supplement the language checks in very specific cases where you need it, e.g. forbidding panics from a certain area of code.
  - "cargo" lints follow the same rules as pedantic lints (we only have one of them right now, so we may be experimenting with this in the future)